 There have been times in the past when I have come out of these dark periods, and the growth was self-evident immediately.
 This time has been different.
 It’s been a type of growth I’ve never experienced before.
 There hasn’t necessarily been a significant positive change, other than everything my eyes and, finally, the heart has been opened up to.
 Areas in life I need to make more important.

 Life has been difficult, and I haven’t handled it well.
 Peace and serenity have been pretty far and in-between.
 A simple look at the dates of my last six personal blog posts makes this evident.
 This is the first time things have gotten so dark that I’ve lost any desire to write.
 For those who know me personally, that’s saying a lot.

 A Season of Growth

 That being said, I was able to recognize the period of time for what it was.
-I was mad at God because I was hurting, but deep down, I knew what it was.
+I was mad at God because I was hurting, but I knew what it was deep down.
 A season that would eventually start producing growth.
-I knew that as long I kept begging, eventually, the light would start growing brighter.
+I knew that as long I kept begging.
+Eventually, the light would start growing brighter.

-The closer and more intimate we become with Jesus, the more growth is able to shape who He wants us to be.
-We begin to crawl out of these difficult times with a new freedom about us.
+The closer and more intimate we become with Jesus, the more growth can shape who He wants us to be.
+We begin to crawl out of these difficult times with new freedom about us.
 A new element of our heart has been exposed to His love and grace.
 Another part of who we are becomes more like Him and less of the person we used to be.